-Steep sloping walls.
+Also on the West side, Walung Coral Garden has the characteristic steep sloping walls.
 Over the edge of the wall you can spot sharks and the other large ocean-going creatures, but the magic on this dive is on the top of the reef at 40 - 60 feet.
-Marvelous collection of hard corals, abundant life: tropicals, shrimps, octopi...
+Marvelous collection of huge hard corals forming overhangs and tunnels, abundant life: tropicals, shrimps, octopi...
 Little to no current makes this a great dive for photos.
 A good dive for novice divers.

+On the South side very near Utwe Harbor, Hiroshi Point is macro heaven.
+Of course keeping your head down means you'll miss the whale sharks, mantas and other large pelagics that are occasional seen on this coast.
 Easy beach entry makes this an excellent dive for all levels.
 World class snorkeling spot as well as certification diving here.
 The top of the reef is covered with very large hard corals within 20 feet of the surface and dramatic white coral sand.
-Large schools of big parrotfish, eagle rays, and many tropical fish.
+Large schools of big parrotfish, eagle rays, juvenile wahoo schools and many tropical fish.
 Also a great location for night dives.
-Macro Heaven.